Leadership

 Mary Reich Cooper, MD, JD

-Dr. Cooper came to Connecticut from Rhode Island, where she was Senior Vice President and Chief Quality Officer for Lifespan Corporation, a four-hospital health system based in Providence.
-She was an Assistant Professor in Medicine (Research) at The Warren Alpert Medical School of Brown University and a Member on the Rhode Island State Board of Medical Licensure and Discipline.
+She has been an educator full-time since 2021, after a long career in health systems, leading healthcare quality and patient safety for academic medical centers and affiliated organizations.
+She was the Chief Quality Officer and Senior Vice President, Clinical Services for the Connecticut Hospital Association from 2012 through 2021.
+Prior to Connecticut Dr. Cooper was in Rhode Island, where she was Senior Vice President and Chief Quality Officer for Lifespan Corporation, now Brown University Health.
+She was an Assistant Professor in Medicine (Research) at The Warren Alpert Medical School of Brown University and a Member on the Rhode Island State Board of Medical Licensure and Discipline for five years.
 She went to Lifespan in July 2007, after twelve years at New York-Presbyterian Hospital, where she served as the Chief Quality Officer.

 Dan M. Westphal, MD, MBA, FCCP, FACMQ